"To identify, equip, place, and support individuals called to be Chaplains of the incarcerated."

 - Gives us a unified voice when it comes to jail issues and policies.

 - MVC membership provides for future growth in the Magic Valley of additional jail ministries wherever God calls us to serve.

 The MVC leadership will provide you with the required classes, training and procedures for jail ministry.
-Chaplains always go into the jail in pairs.
 You will begin your service in the jail with an experienced jail Chaplain that will teach you all the protocols.

 Our ministry to inmates doesn’t stop once they are out of jail.
 We work with aftercare programs and housing facilities to help provide temporary housing, assistance, spiritual and responsibility training for recently-released inmates (who qualify for our services) to become productive members of society.

 Odds are that 70% of incarcerated inmates become repeat offenders and end up back in the prison system.
-Magic Valley Prison Aftercare works to improve these odds and show former inmates they can walk spiritually and successfully on the outside.
+Magic Valley Chaplains works to improve these odds and show former inmates they can walk spiritually and successfully on the outside.